valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 * any security, or business logic (multi-table derivations and constraints).

 Execute using the Run Configuration, and test with `cURL`.
-The relvevant code is
+The relevant code is `api/end_points.py`.

 <details markdown>